Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNCP will produce 841 low-income graduates, an increase of 33.1% (209 additional low-income completions over a base of 632).

-From UNC Pembroke: UNC Pembroke has been an institution of access and affordability in southeastern North Carolina for 134 years.
+From UNC Pembroke: UNC Pembroke has been an institution of access and affordability in southeastern North Carolina for 135 years.
 Founded in 1887 to train American Indian teachers, UNCP proudly serves a distinctly diverse student population.
-More than 70 percent of its students receive financial aid or need-based assistance.
+More than 70% of its students receive financial aid or need-based assistance.
 And now, thanks to NC Promise, UNCP’s uniquely affordable tuition rate will continue to remove financial barriers to degree completion for many low-income students.
-Since the implementation of the NC Promise Tuition Program in 2018, the university has seen an impressive 32 percent increase in overall enrollment.
+Since the implementation of the NC Promise Tuition Program in 2018, the university has seen an impressive 32% increase in overall enrollment.
 The university’s retention rate remains high, with the fall 2021 freshman retention rate reaching a record high, improving low-income students’ progress toward degree completion.
-Recent institutional improvements will have the most dramatic impact on students early in their academic careers; thus, UNCP should see even more significant gains in this priority area in subsequent years.
+Recent institutional improvements will have the most dramatic impact on students early in their academic careers; thus, UNCP should continue to see even more significant gains in this priority area in subsequent years.

 By 2021-22, UNCP will produce 944 rural graduates, an increase of 17.4% (140 additional rural completions over a base of 804).

-From UNC Pembroke: More than 50 percent of UNC Pembroke students hail from the university’s largely rural, nine-county service region.
-When they arrive at the university, they often find that the small class sizes and personal attention create an atmosphere that enhances their academic journey and campus experience.
-The university continues to use the latest advising software so UNC Pembroke can monitor predictive risk factors—including those for rural students.
+From UNC Pembroke: Nearly 50% of UNC Pembroke students hail from the university’s largely rural, nine-county service region.
+When students arrive at the university, they often find the small class sizes create a personal atmosphere that enhances their academic journey and campus experience.
+The university continues to use the latest advising software so UNC Pembroke can monitor predictive risk factors — including those for rural students.
 Improvements made in recent years will have the most dramatic impact early in students’ collegiate careers; thus, UNCP expects to see even more significant gains toward rural completions in subsequent years.
 Along with improved retention and increased enrollment due to the NC Promise Tuition Plan, the university anticipates substantial improvements in rural completions as entering students’ progress through their degree programs.